 CCE ID Configur ation(s) Built-In/ Enhanced Prod- uct Audit Procedure Recommended Parameter Value VC-CFG- 00407 Get-VDSwitch Get-VDSecurityPolicy Get-VDPortgroup Get-VDSecurityPolicy If the MAC Address Changes policy is set to accept, this is a finding.
 CCE- 8435 3-2 NIST800 53-VI- VC-CFG- 00408 Built-in vCent er From the vSphere Web Client go to Administration >> Single Sign-On >> Configuration >> Policies >> Password Policy.
 If Upper-Case Characters is not set to at least 1, this is a finding.
-1 CCE- 8435 4-0 NIST800 53-VI- VC-CFG- 00409 Built-in vCent er From a PowerCLI command prompt, while connected to the vCenter server run the following command: Get-VDSwitch select Name, @{N="NIOC Enabled"; E={\$ExtensionData.config.NetworkResourceManagementEnabled}} If Network I/O Control is disabled, this is a finding. enabled CCE- 8435 5-7 NIST800 53-VI- VC-CFG- 00410 Enhanced vCent er From the vSphere Web Client go to Administration >> Single Sign-On >> Configuration >> Policies >> Password Policy.
+1 CCE- 8435 4-0 NIST800 53-VI- VC-CFG- 00409 Built-in vCent er From a PowerCLI command prompt, while connected to the vCenter server run the following command: Get-VDSwitch select Name,@{N="NIOC Enabled"; E={\$ExtensionData.config.NetworkResourceManagementEnabled}} If Network I/O Control is disabled, this is a finding. enabled CCE- 8435 5-7 NIST800 53-VI- VC-CFG- 00410 Enhanced vCent er From the vSphere Web Client go to Administration >> Single Sign-On >> Configuration >> Policies >> Password Policy.
 If the Minimum Length is not set to at least 15, this is a finding.
 15 CCE- 8435 6-5 NIST800 53-VI- VC-CFG- 00411 Enhanced vCent er From a PowerCLI command prompt, while connected to the vCenter server run the following commands: \$vds = Get-VDSwitch \$vds.ExtensionData.Config.HealthCheckConfig If the health check feature is enabled on distributed switches and is not on temporarily for troubleshooting purposes, this is a finding.
 FALSE CCE- 8435 7-3 NIST800 53-VI- VC-CFG- 00412 Enhanced vCent er From the vSphere Client, select the vCenter server at the top of the hierarchy and go to Alarms >> Definitions. or From a PowerCLI command prompt, while connected to the vCenter server run the following command: Procedural

-CCE ID Configur ation(s) Built-In/ Enhanced Prod- uct Audit Procedure Recommended Parameter Value Get-AlarmDefinition Where {\$ExtensionData.Info.Expression.Expression.EventTypeId -eq "vim.event.PermissionUpdatedEvent"} Select Name,Enabled,@{N="EventTypeId";E={\$ExtensionData.Info.Expression.Expression.Expression.EventTypeId}} If there is not an alarm created to alert on permission update events, this is a finding.
-CCE- 8435 8-1 NIST800 53-VI- VC-CFG- 00413 Built-in vCent er From the vSphere Web Client go to Administration >> Single Sign-On >> Configuration >> Policies >> Password Policy.
-If Lower-Case Characters is not set to at least 1, this is a finding.
-1 CCE- 8435 9-9 NIST800 53-VI- VC-CFG- 00414 Enhanced vCent er From the vSphere Client, select the vCenter server at the top of the hierarchy and go to Alarms >> Definitions. or From a PowerCLI command prompt, while connected to the vCenter server run the following command: Get-AlarmDefinition Where {\$ExtensionData.Info.Expression.Expression.EventTypeId -eq "vim.event.PermissionAddedEvent"} Select Name, Enabled, @{N="EventTypeId"; E={\$ExtensionData.Info.Expression.E Procedural CCE- 8436 0-7 NIST800 53-VI- VC-CFG- 00415 Built-in vCent er From the vSphere Web Client, go to Administration >> Access Control >> Roles. or From a PowerCLI command prompt, while connected to the vCenter server run the following command: Get-VIPermission Sort Role Select Role, Principal, Entity, Propagate, IsGroup FT -Auto Application service account and user required privileges should be documented.
+CCE ID Configur ation(s) Built-In/ Enhanced Prod- uct Audit Procedure Recommended Parameter Value Get-AlarmDefinition Where {\$ExtensionData.Info.Expression.Expression.EventTypeId -eq "vim.event.PermissionUpdatedEvent"} Select Name,Enabled,@{N="EventTypeId";E={\$ExtensionData.Info.Expression.Expr ession.EventTypeId}} If there is not an alarm created to alert on permission update events, this is a finding.
+CCE- 8435 8-1 NIST800 53-VI- VC-CFG- Built-in vCent er Policies >> Password Policy.
+1 8-1 00413 If Lower-Case Characters is not set to at least 1, this is a finding.
+CCE- 8435 NIST800 53-VI- Enhanced vCent er From the vSphere Client, select the vCenter server at the top of the hierarchy and go to Alarms >> Definitions.
+Procedural 9-9 VC-CFG- 00414 or From a PowerCLI command prompt, while connected to the vCenter server run the following command: Get-AlarmDefinition Where {\$ExtensionData.Info.Expression.Expression.EventTypeId -eq "vim.event.PermissionAddedEvent"} Select Name,Enabled,@{N="EventTypeId";E={\$ExtensionData.Info.Expression.Expr ession.EventTypeId}} If there is not an alarm created to alert on permission addition events, this is a finding.
+CCE- 8436 0-7 NIST800 53-VI- VC-CFG- 00415 Built-in vCent er or From a PowerCLI command prompt, while connected to the vCenter server run the following command: Get-VIPermission Sort Role Select Procedural (De- pendent on Cus- tomer Configura- tions) Role, Principal, Entity, Propagate, IsGroup FT -Auto Application service account and user required privileges should be documented.
 If any user or service account has more privileges than required, this is a finding.
-Procedural (Dependent on Customer Configurations)